Cicada Killer Wasps

 What do cicada killer wasps look like?

-Eastern cicada killer wasps are a large species of wasp; adults can grow to between 2-3 inches in length.
-They vary in color from black to red with yellow banding on their abdomen.
-Cicada killer wasps have reddish brown heads and large transparent wings that are brown and heavily veined.
+Eastern cicada killer wasps are a large species of wasp.
+Adults can grow to between 2 to 3 inches in length.
+They vary in color from black to red with yellow banding on their abdomens.
+Cicada killer wasps have reddish-brown heads and large transparent wings that are brown and heavily veined.

 Where are cicada killer wasps found?

-Cicada killer wasps are not social insects; they are solitary.
+Cicada killer wasps are not social insects, they are solitary.
 Instead of making a nest, they create underground burrows.
-The female cicada killer wasp digs about 12 inches into the ground creating individual cells inside of the burrows to lay her eggs in.
+The female cicada killer wasp digs about 12 inches into the ground to create individual cells inside of the burrows to lay her eggs in.
 Cicada killer wasps create their burrows in places like open sparse lawns, sandy areas, window boxes, and along the edges of sidewalks, concrete slabs, and foundations.